Elasticsearch Snapshots to MinIO

 PUT /_snapshot/my-minio-repository/my-first-snapshot?wait_for_completion=true

-Taking Snapshots with Policy
+Taking Snapshots with a Policy

 PUT _slm/policy/daily-snapshots